Fiifi1/user-auth-app/README.md

 > In addition, the application includes a captcha function to ensure that registration requests are made by human users.
 >
 > The application also includes a One Time Token (OTT) authentication.
 The system sends a token (via email) to a registered user forauthentication
+>
+>There is also a simple dashboard for users to make a text post.
+>
+>For extra bit of security, the system controls the user from performing manual routes by catching all routes that are not specified in the routes of the system.

 ### Tech Stack
     MongoDB Express ReactJS NodeJS [M E R N]